kingst/gunrock_web/README.md

 From within the service, you set the body of the request, or if there is an error you set the appropriate status code in the response object.

+## Thread functions

+We created a pthread replacement library, called `dthread`, that you must use for this project. `dthread` logs information about your use of threads, mutexes, and condition variables so that we can grade your project.

+We anticipate that you will find the following routines useful for creating and synchronizing threads: `dthread_create()`, `dthread_detach`, `dthread_mutex_lock()`, `dthread_mutex_unlock()`, `dthread_cond_wait()`, `dthread_cond_signal()`.
+To find information on these library routines, read the man pages for the pthread version of these same routines.
+To initialize your mutex and condition variables, assign them to the `PTHREAD_MUTEX_INITIALIZER` and `PTHREAD_COND_INITIALIZER` macros and you'll get initialized mutex and conidition variables.

 ## Key files
 To make this server multithreaded, you're going to need to modify the main `gunrock.cpp` file and potentially `FileService.cpp`.
 You'll need to modify these files so that client requests are handled by a pool of threads with some priority logic to handle high priority files first.
 See the project README for more details.